-- a.
-Basis of accounting Financial statements are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America (US GAAP). - b.
+- Basis of accounting Financial statements are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America (US GAAP). - b.
 Use of estimates The preparation of the financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amount of assets, liabilities, and changes therein, and disclosure of contingent assets and liabilities.
 Actual results could differ from those estimates. - c.
 Investment valuation The Plan's investments are stated at fair value as defined by Accounting Standards Codification (ASC) Topic 820, Fair Value Measurement (see Note 11). - d.
-Net appreciation/depreciation The Plan presents in the accompanying Statement of Changes in Net Assets Available for Benefits the net appreciation/depreciation in the fair value of its investments which consists of the net realized gains or losses and the net unrealized appreciation or depreciation on those investments. - e.
+Net appreciation/depreciation The Plan presents in the accompanying Statements of Changes in Net Assets Available for Benefits the net appreciation/depreciation in the fair value of its investments which consists of the net realized gains or losses and the net unrealized appreciation or depreciation on those investments - e.
 Investment by the trustee The Trustee shall invest any monies received with respect to any investment option in the appropriate shares, units or other investments as soon as practicable.
 Purchases and sales of securities are recorded on a trade-date basis. - f.
 Administrative expenses Plan administrative costs may include legal, accounting, trustee, recordkeeping, and other administrative fees and expenses associated with maintaining the Plan.
-Beginning January 1, 2021, an annual administrative fee of \$35 was added to cover the Plan's administrative costs.
-The administrative fee is deducted in quarterly increments (\$8.75 per quarter) from all participant accounts.
+An annual administrative fee of \$35 deducted in quarterly increments (\$8.75 per quarter) from all participant accounts covers the Plan's administrative costs.

-Beginning January 1, 2021, for one investment option, a quarterly revenue credit is allocated to accounts if held during the prior quarter.
+For one investment option, a quarterly revenue credit is allocated to accounts if held during the prior quarter.
 Revenue credits may help reduce overall net cost to invest and represent the allocation of a portion of the revenue associated with the option based in part on a Participant's average daily balance in the fund.